winkybot-dev/winky-bot/docs/readme.md

 # winky-bot
-a simple discord selfbot written in discord.js
+a simple discord selfbot written in the discord.js library

 ## how to run:
-first, edit config.JSON with your discord token & ID (just google how to find them) then, open a command prompt and run:
+first, edit config.JSON with your discord token & ID (just google how to find them) then, open a terminal and run:
 > node bot.js

 ***make sure you have nodeJS installed first***